tetherless-world/sdd/tutorial.md

 Furthermore, if the entry has an associated time, the Time column can be filled out accordingly.
 Customized time intervals can be specified in the Timeline sheet, further described in the <a href="documentation#timeline">documentation</a> as well as <a href="tutorial#timeline">below</a>.

 In the CHEAR study, for example, the data tracks child development in terms of observations taken at specific times relative to the birth or conception of the child.

+For the purpose of this tutorial, we consider the simple Dictionary Mapping table that is included in the example project.

 For more information, see the Dictionary Mapping <a href="documentation#dictionary-mapping">documentation</a>.